farlee2121/DevEssentialsBlog/_drafts/2022-03-31-Whats-your-duck-V2.md

  IDEA: make this post a series to make it more approachable / smaller increments
   TODO: Do I need to group section by what I think belongs in one post?
 Clearly delineate chunks that need to be taken as a whole
   I think at least the stage-specific techniques might be good as a separate post.
 Most everything up to there flows pretty well

-  -->
+  TODO: Revisit consistency of questions and artifacts in the stage-specific sections -->